What Is The Meaning Of Concentration Gradient

 Q: How do cells maintain concentration gradients?

 A: Cells maintain concentration gradients through a variety of mechanisms, including active transport, facilitated diffusion, and selective permeability of membranes.
-Active transport requires energy to move substances against their concentration gradients, while facilitated diffusion uses membrane proteins to assist the movement of substances down their concentration gradients.
+Here's the thing — active transport requires energy to move substances against their concentration gradients, while facilitated diffusion uses membrane proteins to assist the movement of substances down their concentration gradients.
 Selective permeability allows some substances to cross the membrane more easily than others, helping to establish and maintain concentration gradients.

 Q: What are some examples of concentration gradients in the human body?